Brunel University London Bursary Terms and Conditions 2020/21

 AND must meet at least one of the following under-represented criteria (as defined in the 'Eligibility Definitions' below):

-- Be a mature applicant, aged 21 or over by 30th September.
+- Be a mature applicant, aged 21 or over by the course start date.

-Where the number of applicants who meet the criteria exceeds the number of bursaries available, the number of points scored from the under-represented criteria will be taken into consideration (as detailed in the ‘General Terms and Conditions’ below).
+Where the number of applicants who meet the criteria exceeds the number of bursaries available, the number of points scored from the under-represented criteria will be taken into consideration (as detailed in Section 3 below).

 Bursaries will be awarded to those who meet the eligibility criteria at the time of allocation.